tattsiana/noise-reduction/README.md

 noise-reduction
 ===============

-noise elimination from binary image using morphological methods
+Program eliminates noise and fills small holes in the object (binary image) using morphological methods : erosion/dilation/opening/closing.